hatonthecat/Sparkfun-Artemis-Nano-File-Server/IoT Glossary & Exegesis.md

 p.6 "The single location metrics show the requirements to deploy an instance of each application, while the pervasive metric assumes that the application is deployed at scale in its target environment."

 For wireless networks, using too little throughput requires the device to be running constantly.
 Using too much throughput increases the storage requirements.
-Having a balance of economical and conciseness of information transfer should be a goal of communication protocols that transmit essential services.
+Having a balance of economy and conciseness of information transfer should be a goal of communication protocols that transmit essential services.